 Is A2IM an established institution?

-24. In considering whether an institution is established rule 3.2.2.4 of the Guidebook provides the following guidance:
+24. In considering whether an institution is established the Rules (specifically Guidebook rule 3.2.2.4) provide the following guidance:

 Factors that may be considered in making this determination include, but are not limited to: